Eshoo, McEachin Reintroduce Legislation to Make Election Day a Federal Holiday

-WASHINGTON, D.C. — Today Representatives Anna G. Eshoo (D-CA) and A. Donald McEachin (D-VA) reintroduced the Election Day Holiday Act, legislation that will make Election Day a federal holiday.
+WASHINGTON, D.C. – Today, U.S. Representatives Anna G. Eshoo (D-CA) and A. Donald McEachin (D-VA) reintroduced the Election Day Holiday Act, legislation to make Election Day a federal holiday.

-The right to vote is fundamental in our democracy, yet U.S. voter turnout is consistently among the lowest of all established democracies around the world.
+U.S. voter turnout is consistently among the lowest of all established democracies around the world.
 A 2014 study found that among those who didn’t vote, 35 percent didn’t have time to do so because of work or school.
-The Election Holiday Act makes Election Day a federal holiday so more Americans have the time they need to vote and participate in our democracy.

 Reps.
 Eshoo and McEachin first introduced the Election Day Holiday Act in the 115th Congress with 30 cosponsors.